Dhakadakshin Multilateral High School and College: History

 Then the leading people of Dhakadakshin at a meeting on 18 March 1944, decided to convert the institution into a High English School on April the same year.
-Accordingly, a written application signed by a total of 98 leading personalities of the whole porgona was submitted to the Director of Public Instruction, Assam.
+Accordingly, a written application signed by a total of 98 leading personalities of the whole pargana was submitted to the Director of Public Instruction, Assam.
 Class VII was started in 1944 and class VIII from the year after.
 Permission was also granted to start Class IX in 1946 and Class X in 1947.
 On 12 March 1947, the Registrar of Calcutta University through a memo, gave approval as High English School for 2 years.
 The school became the first high school of the district in 1965 while Science and Agriculture Sciences groups were also opened in addition to the Humanities.
 The school was thus renamed as Dhakadakshin High School.

 In 1995 the intermediate section was started in the Humanities and Science groups.
 Since then the institution has had a broader scope.

 Students of the institution had proved their merit in different fields of extra curricular activities.
 They have won a number of prizes in the different district and divisional level competitions and tournaments.

 The Acting Principal of the institution- Rezaul Amin told The Daily Star, a congenial environment is there in the school and college.
 There are 30 teachers and about a thousand students.
 The campus stands on about 4 acres of land at a scenic beautiful place on the Sylhet-Dhakadakshin Road.

 The school also owns a small market in Dhakadakshin Bazar and 2 other commercial structures, which house commercial bank branches.

 From among the former students, a good number of enlightened citizens are now spread over the country and abroad on high positions.